 Who are the main tutors on the course?

-The course of study is organized by Dr Ash Parton and Dr Lorraine Wild.
-Dr Parton teaches the compulsory part of the course on physical geography and Dr Wild the equivalent on human geography.
+The course of study is organized by Dr Katrin Wilhelm and Dr Lorraine Wild.
+Dr Wilhelm teaches the compulsory part of the course on physical geography and Dr Wild the equivalent on human geography.
 Optional subjects are generally taught by tutors in other colleges.

 How are students in Geography mainly taught?